TheDataDesk/fitlytics-dashboard/README.md

 # 🏋️‍♀️ Fitlytics Dashboard

 **Fitlytics** is an interactive dashboard built using Streamlit to help explore business insights for a fictional athletic e-commerce brand.
-Whether you're looking to understand customer retention patterns, revenue performance, or product category trends — this dashboard brings it all together in a visually intuitive and insightful way.
+Whether you're looking to understand customer retention patterns, revenue performance, or product category trends, this dashboard brings it all together in a visually intuitive and insightful way.

 ---